-William T. Coleman Jr. ’46, the former secretary of transportation and one of the lead strategists and co-authors of the legal brief for the appellants in Brown v.
+William T. Coleman Jr. ’46, the former secretary of transportation and one of the lead strategists and co-authors of the legal briefs for the appellants in Brown v.
 Board of Education, died March 31.

-A pioneer in the struggle for civil rights, Coleman was a member of Thurgood Marshall’s legal team at the NAACP Legal Defense Fund, where he was instrumental in the school desegregation effort that culminated in the Brown v.
+A pioneer in the struggle for civil rights, Coleman was a member of Thurgood Marshall’s legal team at the NAACP Legal Defense Fund, where he was instrumental in the school desegregation efforts that culminated in the Brown v.
 Board of Education decision in 1954.
 In the 1960s, he was co-counsel in McLaughlin v.
 Florida, in which the Supreme Court overturned a Florida law that prohibited an interracial couple from living together.
 The case became a precedent for the landmark 1967 ruling in Loving v.
 Virginia, in which the Supreme Court held that anti-miscegenation statutes were unconstitutional.

-Coleman also broke barriers in the private sector.
-Despite serving as the first black U.S. Supreme Court law clerk, he was repeatedly rejected by white-shoe firms in Philadelphia.
+Despite his clerkships and his academic achievement, he was repeatedly rejected by white-shoe firms in Philadelphia.
 When he was finally accepted by a firm in New York—Paul, Weiss, Rifkind, Wharton & Garrison—it was the first time ever that a major law firm in New York City had hired a person of color as an associate.

-Coleman also worked on behalf of several presidents, most notably as secretary of transportation under President Ford.
-Among his accomplishments were helping get the bankrupt Penn Central Railroad out of financial difficulties, overseeing the interstate highway building program and supplying the money to build subway systems in Atlanta and Washington, D.C.
+Coleman also worked on behalf of several presidents, including as secretary of transportation under President Ford.
+Among his accomplishments were helping get the bankrupt Penn Central Railroad out of financial difficulties, overseeing the interstate highway building program, and supplying the money to build subway systems in Atlanta and Washington, D.C.
 He also served as assistant counsel for the Warren Commission and was a member of President Eisenhower’s Committee on Government Employment Policy.